Scientific Name

 Description

-Sedum stahlii is a much-branched succulent with spreading or trailing stems and fleshy dark green leaves suffused with red or russet and covered with short soft hair.
-It grows to 12 inches (30 cm) across, forming loose mats.
-Leaves are opposite, oblong, elliptic, or spherical, and about up to 0.5 inches (1.3 cm) long and 0.3 inches (0.8 cm) in diameter.
+Sedum stahlii is a small, highly branched succulent with spreading or trailing stems and fleshy, dark green leaves that are suffused with red or russet and covered with short, soft hairs.
+It can reach a diameter of 12 inches (30 cm), forming loose mats over time.
+The leaves are opposite, oblong, elliptic, or spherical, and can measure up to 0.5 inches (1.3 cm) in length and 0.3 inches (0.8 cm) in diameter.
 They drop off almost as soon as you touch them.
-Flowers are yellow, star-shaped, usually 5-merous, up to 0.5 inches (1.2 cm) across, and appear from late spring to early summer.

 You can break off one of the stems for taller varieties and push it into the ground where you want to grow it.
 The stem will root very easily, and a new plant will be established in a season or two.